 One of these types of intelligence is musical intelligence.

-Most people associate musical intelligence with music talent.
+Most people associate musical intelligence with musical talent.
 But believe it or not, they’re not the same thing!

 Before we dive into musical intelligence, we should first cover Gardner’s theory of multiple intelligences.
 After all, that’s where the concept of musical intelligence first came from!